WMaciejonczyk/IBDDiagnosis/README.md

 # Web application for preliminary diagnosis of inflammatory bowel diseases with the use of machine learning

 This repository contains a full-stack web application with a Flask backend and a React frontend.
+Also model training algorithms are included.
 The project is containerized using Docker Compose for easy deployment and development.

 ---